ionic-team/ionic-framework/core/src/components/icon/readme.md

 # ion-icon

-Icons can be used on their own as a standalone component, or inside of another component.

-Ionicons provide platform continuity out of the box in Ionic by rendering a different icon based on the device the app is running on.
-For example, by setting the icon `name` to `alarm` the icon will automatically use the `ios-alarm` on an iOS device, and the `md-alarm` for any device running Material Design.
-This allows the developer to write the markup once while Ionic handles displaying the appropriate icon based on the mode.

 For a full list of available icons and more usage explanations, check out the [Ionicons documentation](https://ionicons.com/).

 <!-- Auto Generated Below -->